VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Introduction

-Only then do we rely on a powerful LLM, using it solely for consolidating the multiple responses (e.g., captions).
+Only then, for suspected adversarial inputs, do we rely on a powerful LLM solely to consolidate multiple responses (e.g., captions).
 By decoupling the visual-questioning task from the information-consolidation process, we enable the use of lightweight LVLMs in the preceding stage.
 By instructing the model to focus on consistent elements across the LVLM outputs, such as identifying the main objects in the image and their interactions, we are able to filter out divergences introduced by adversarial attacks.
-We note that the set of responses for the remaining inputs is already available, as it is required in the previous stage.

-A major benefit of our method is its generality---it can defend against a wide variety of attacks.
+We note that the set of responses for the remaining inputs is already available, as it is generated in the previous stage.
+A major benefit of our method is its generality: it can defend against a variety of attacks.
 It does not depend on how the image was perturbed; therefore, even attacks optimized specifically for the target model can be handled effectively.

 Hence, we make three key contributions: